 One huge advantage new agents have when they start out are services such as Snapdocs.
 We are in the gig economy.
 People want things fast.
 They don’t want to leave the office.
 Instead of leaving the office to complete a transaction, now a title agent can put out a ping for a notary signing agent.
 Several signing agents will respond and the title officer will make a choice and then the chosen signing agent will show up to do the work.

 These transactions don’t pay as much because, like Uber or Lyft, Snapdocs is going to take a significant cut for making the connection.
 Most transactions will pay between $75 and $100.
-However, according to Nathan, this is a great way to get started and learn the ropes.
+However, according to Nate, this is a great way to get started and learn the ropes.
 Once you know what you are doing, then it is prudent to market yourself and approach real estate professionals.

 Rideshare driving is a temporary gig.
 Autonomous vehicles are coming.
 We don’t know when drivers will become obsolete, but the day is coming.
 This is why we keep pointing drivers to begin working on a Plan B.